Skip to content

 Material: Natural cork

-Design Inspiration: Adapted from Anna Sassi’s Cinzia textile design
+Design Inspiration: Adapted from Anna Sassi’s Cinzia textile design.

 From Pattern to Form